-EMDR helps people heal from the symptoms and emotional distress due to trauma.
-People often think of trauma must be life threatening, a serious injury or sexual assault, and these specifics are used in clinically diagnosing PTSD (post-traumatic stress disorder).
+EMDR helps people heal from the symptoms (anxiety, panic, depression) and emotional distress due to trauma.
+People often think trauma must be life-threatening, a serious injury or sexual assault, and these specifics are used in clinically diagnosing PTSD (post-traumatic stress disorder).

-Trauma can however come in different forms.
-Major events (near death, abuse, etc) are often referred to by psychologists as “Big T’s”, however a series of repetitive minor events (or “little t’s”) over a lifetime can be as injurious as a large trauma.
-It’s like “dying from a thousand cuts”.
-It often shows up as anger, high need for control, anxiety or depression and when asked what triggers it, people find they cannot pinpoint it or they will say “it is something minor that happened and I know I shouldn’t be upset or anxious about”.
-This points to a high probability of having trauma stored unprocessed memories, images and sensations from past that is constantly being triggered.
+When asked what triggers it, people find they cannot pinpoint it or they will say “it is something minor that happened and I know I shouldn’t be upset or anxious about it”.
+This points to a high probability of having trauma stored as unprocessed memories, images and sensations from the past that is constantly being triggered.

 - The way we make sense of any new experience is within the context of our existing memory network.
-For example, if a child is learning to read they will make sense of what is happening from the past memories of say, when a parent read to them.
+For example, if a child is learning to read they will make sense of what is happening from the past memories of when a parent or teacher read to them.

-- The way we will process information is to try and figure out what is useful and keep it, whilst discarding anything that is not useful.
+- The way we will process new information is to try and figure out what is useful, whilst discarding anything that is not useful.
 This may include disturbing experiences.
-For some kids, the experience of being teased by the other kids may be integrated with many events both positive and negative and is largely forgotten.
-However, for some the experience is so distressing that it becomes a foundation for inappropriate responses years later.
+For some kids, the experience of being teased by other kids may be integrated with many events both positive and negative and is largely forgotten.
+However, for others, the experience is so distressing that it becomes a foundation for inappropriate responses years later.
 This is when the fear, humiliation and shame was not fully processed and is stored with all the raw feelings, images and beliefs.
 Unfortunately, in the present and future, whenever something happens that smells, looks or sounds like being teased the whole package is activated causing an overreaction that the person finds hard to explain.

-As these dysfunctional memory packages are processed and become part of your normal adaptive memory stream, there are usually clearly observable changes that happen in terms of the reduction of your physical reactions, defensiveness, disturbing thoughts and feelings in response to triggers.
+There is usually a reduction of your physical reactions, defensiveness, disturbing thoughts and feelings in response to triggers.

 You feel less gazumped by your emotions and start responding more adaptively.